 For many people, the term aerial drone conjures images of cool videos they’ve seen online or promises of speedy delivery of Amazon Echo Dots and other consumer goods.

 Yet innovators ranging from civil engineers to students still in their teens have been experimenting with intriguing new ideas for how these unmanned aerial vehicles could solve real-world problems.
-Here are five Redshift stories about aerial drones that point toward the future of construction, art, and disaster response.
+Here are five Redshift stories about aerial drone development that point toward the future of construction, art, and disaster response.

 In the future, stranded mountaineers and wayward backcountry skiers might look to the sky for help—that’s if the vision of students at the UK’s prestigious Warwick School of Engineering comes to pass.
 As part of Warwick’s Horizon (AM) program, those students have leveraged additive-manufacturing techniques to fabricate a carbon-fiber flying wing that could deliver critical emergency supplies such as blankets, food, and medicine (no word on brandy, however).